This bride guide is your wedding planning step by step to put you at ease throughout the wedding planning process all the way to your wedding day.

 RAW, UNFILTERED, and PRACTICABLE ADVICE

-This page is the result of more than eight years of wedding industry experience and it is full of unfiltered advice you won't hear anywhere else.
+This page is the result of more than ten years of wedding industry experience and it is full of unfiltered advice you won't hear anywhere else.

 This is not your usual wedding planning guide.

 Our studio has been fortunate enough to have worked in over 300 weddings so I guess we learned a thing or two.

 Sit back, grab a cup of tea, and get ready to take some notes.